Which is better: Arlo Pro or Arlo Pro 2? Researching the differences is confusing—deciding which one to buy is even less clear.

 When someone rings your doorbell, you’ll get a call on your phone and be able to answer that call using your installed Arlo cameras.
 Unfortunately, the doorbell does not have a built-in camera.

 Arlo Light is another compatible option.
 When it senses motion, Arlo Light can trigger your Arlo Pro or Arlo Pro 2 cameras to begin recording sooner, adding security so that you don’t miss footage when motion is first seen.

 The Big Question: Is Arlo Pro 2 worth it?

 When we originally reviewed Arlo Pro, our only issues were the lack of motion zones and the slight delay in recording that can cause you to miss important footage.

 Arlo Pro 2’s enhanced features solve both of these issues by offering motion zones and CVR (if you are willing to pay a monthly fee and keep your camera plugged into power).

 1080p footage.
 It will only help you identify intruders more easily and made a big impact on our footage quality during testing.

 As long as you’re planning on keeping your cameras plugged in, Arlo Pro 2 is definitely worth its slightly higher price compared to Arlo Pro.
 If using the cameras with battery power, then I’d go with Arlo Pro.

 Buy Arlo Pro 2 on Amazon

-Comparing prices of Arlo Pro vs Arlo Pro 2, the Arlo Pro 2 will cost you a little more than the original.
+Comparing prices of Arlo Pro and Arlo Pro 2, the Arlo Pro 2 will cost you a little more than the original.
 If you’re wanting the upgrades and improved footage, then the Arlo Pro 2 may be worth the extra money.